CleverCloud/documentation/static/partials/url_healthcheck.md

 ### Example

-Using the path listed above, here are the logs you have to look to:
+Using the path listed above, below are the expected logs:

 ```
 Response from GET /my/awesome/path is 200